wpswings/points-and-rewards-for-woocommerce/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Points and Rewards for WooCommerce offer a reward for points to your customers for their activities & increase customer loyalty.
+Bring Cashback offer a reward for points to your customers for their activities & increase customer loyalty.

 == Description ==

-**TOP-RATED POINTS AND REWARDS FOR WOOCOMMERCE TO TURN YOUR CUSTOMERS INTO LOYAL FANS.
+**TOP-RATED Bring Cashback TO TURN YOUR CUSTOMERS INTO LOYAL FANS.
 REWARD CUSTOMERS FOR SIGNUP POINTS, REFERRAL POINTS, SOCIAL SHARING, ASSIGN POINTS ON PREVIOUS ORDERS PURCHASES AND CREATE WOOCOMMERCE LOYALTY PROGRAMS TO REWARD REFERRAL POINTS, SIGN-UP POINTS ETC. ALLOW REDEEMING WOOCOMMERCE LOYALTY POINTS, POINTS LOG REPORT FOR ADMIN AND USER, AND BUILD MEMBERSHIP WITH PROPER EMAIL NOTIFICATIONS.**

-Points and Rewards for WooCommerce is a points management plugin that engages customers by offering them points on store activities like signup, purchase, referrals, etc. Customers can redeem WooCommerce rewards using the WooCommerce reward points plugin to buy products at your store or participate in your membership program with the WordPress loyalty points plugin.
+Bring Cashback is a points management plugin that engages customers by offering them points on store activities like signup, purchase, referrals, etc. Customers can redeem WooCommerce rewards using the WooCommerce reward points plugin to buy products at your store or participate in your membership program with the WordPress loyalty points plugin.
 Get Access to features like the ability to award users based on their number of orders, points on upgrade membership level, and points on cart subtotal.

 With the WooCommerce points and rewards plugin at your WooCommerce Store, you can improve sales, Return On Investment(ROI), conversion rate, Customer Lifetime Value(CLV), and referral marketing scope
 [**Reward Points Demo**](https://demo.wpswings.com/points-and-rewards-for-woocommerce-pro/?utm_source=wpswings-par-demo&utm_medium=referral&utm_campaign=frontend-demo) | [**Points and Rewards Documentation**](https://docs.wpswings.com/points-and-rewards-for-woocommerce/?utm_source=wpswings-par-doc&utm_medium=referral&utm_campaign=par-doc) | [**Contact Us**](https://wpswings.com/contact-us/?utm_source=wpswings-par-contactus&utm_medium=referral&utm_campaign=contactus)